 If you’ve sent an RSVP saying you’ll be at the event, you are obligated to go.
 If something better or more interesting comes along after you’ve agreed to attend the first event, too bad.
 Canceling an RSVP without a good reason is bad form and rude, so if you do this, don’t expect the host ever to invite you to anything again.

 The only time it’s acceptable to change your plans to attend is if you are sick or have a death in the family, or something else serious happens that prevents you from going.
 If you have declined but find out you are able to attend later, contact the host to see if it’s too late to change to an “accept.”
 Be prepared for the host to say it's too late to change his or her plans.

 If you have company during the time of the event, resist the urge to ask if they can come along.
-You can decline the invitation and let the host know that you have house guests; then it is up to the host to request their presence.
+You may decline the invitation and let the host know that you have house guests; then it is up to the host to request their presence.

 Many invitations have a timeframe to respond.
 Read the card carefully to see when that is.
 Since some food, drinks, or party favors might have to be ordered in advance, it’s important to honor the wishes of the host.
 Otherwise, you put him or her in the position of having to alter arrangements or call you to get a final tally, and this is something that adds additional stress to the planning.